cs106l/cs106l-assignments/assign4/README.md

   <img src="docs/spellcheck.png" alt="An example terminal run of the spellcheck program" />
 </p>

+> [!IMPORTANT]
+> This assignment handout may look long, but there is actually not a lot of code that you need to write for this assignment!
+We have included a lot of extra details to make implementing this assignment (hopefully) more straightforward.
+Please let us know if anything confuses you (feel free to reach out on Ed/lecture/OH)!

 To download the starter code for this assignment, please see the instructions for [**Getting Started**](../README.md#getting-started) on the course assignments repository.

 ## Running your code